 The Geodata for Agriculture and Water (G4AW) approach has received broad interest from organisations all over the world.
 The G4AW team at the Netherlands Space Office is happy to share their knowledge and experience.
 Have a look at the video and find out what the G4AW programme is and how we improve the lives of smallholder farmers and pastoralists in developing countries

-The G4AW programme provides solutions for smallholder farmers to improve productivity and climate resilience.
-Over the course of three years 23 partnerships have been granted financial support by NSO to carry out G4AW projects in countries where economies and livelihoods are highly dependent on the environment.
-The first of these projects will end in 2018.
+What is G4AW?
+In a nutshell: space solutions for smallholders to improve productivity and climate resilience.
+Over the course of four years, 25 partnerships have been granted financial support by the Netherlands Space Office.
+They have carried out G4AW projects in countries where economies and livelihoods are vulnerable and highly dependent on climate.

-Smallholders farmers and pastoralists in developing countries are often located in remote areas and unable to access timely information on the effective usage of input materials, better farming practices, and financial advice.
+Smallholders, farmers and pastoralists in developing countries are often located in remote areas.
+Therefore, they are unable to access timely information on the effective usage of input materials, better farming practices, and financial advice.
 Access to such information services would ultimately result in enhanced productivity.
-Scaling business models requires finance.
+Scaling business models require new partnerships, micro insurances and access to loans..
 This is why we would like to call upon foreign investors, governments, development banks, insurance companies, foundations, and venture funds to address the needs and constraints of these farmers, providing access to G4AW-like services and enable scaling up service provision.
 Value chain actors are needed to open up new market opportunities and scalable solutions around G4AW-like services.

 If you are interested or need more information, don’t hesitate to contact us.